jonnonz1/nz-statute-book/acts/public/2015/health-and-safety-at-work-act-2015.md

   (b) for any other person, to a fine not exceeding $250,000.

 ### 127 Contravention of enforceable undertaking
-(1) The regulator may apply to a District Court for an order if a person contravenes an enforceable undertaking.
+(1) The regulator may apply to the District Court for an order if a person contravenes an enforceable undertaking.
 (2) If the court is satisfied that the person who made the enforceable undertaking has contravened the undertaking, the court may make either or both of the following orders:
   (a) an order directing the person to comply with the undertaking:
   (b) an order discharging the undertaking.